chapst1k/RabbitV1/README.md

 - Breeding and hatching logs
 - QR code generation for easy ID scanning ( Not Fully Working )
 - Photo uploads for each animal
-- Works offline and syncs with backend when online
 - Simple local SQLite backend
 - Docker support for easy deployment